sachagavino/nmgc-1.0/README.md

 ### UPDATES August 2023:
 - 0D models now works in multi-grain mode.
-- The approximation for the UV factor is removed so that 1D models can be something else than a disk.
+- 1D models can now be something else than a disk.
 - parameters.in file is simplified.
 Expect more updates soon.